Recognize

 Peer-to-Peer Recognition Program

-A peer-to-peer program is one that allows an employee’s coworkers and peers to recognize them for their efforts.
+A peer-to-peer recognition program is one that allows an employee’s coworkers and peers to recognize them for their efforts.
 Because this recognition comes from peers and friends who often know the employee better than leadership, this recognition is often seen as more genuine and truthful.

 Peer recognition can boost performance and feelings of belonging—and the best part is, these are often easy to implement and require little-to-no oversight.
 Simply encourage all employees to pay attention to their peers and empower them to recognize each other.